volodin-rv/exotic/wp-content/plugins/clearfy/components/disable-admin-notices/readme.txt

 3. Notifications panel (optional)

 == Changelog ==
+= 1.0.6 =
+* Fixed: compatibility with some plugins and themes
 = 1.0.5 =
 * Fixed: Prefix bug
 = 1.0.4 =
 * Fixed: Compatibility with Clearfy plugin
 * ADDED: Plugin options caching to reduce database queries for 90%.
 Clearfy became lighter and faster.